OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: Experiments

 \subsection{Acceleration on Real Device}

-To show the benefits of low-precision acceleration, we created a customized CUDA kernel for OWQ and measured its latency overhead on an A100 GPU.
-Notably, we set weak columns in the low-precision matrix to zero, resulting in the low-precision process having the same overhead as OPTQ's customized kernel.
-Additionally, we integrated a high-precision operation for weak columns.
-The activation input channels for these weak columns are selected on-the-fly, and a dense high-precision GeMV kernel is used.
-In the 3.1-bit model, the mixed process computation increases latency by only 3.79 \% compared to the 3-bit acceleration of the OPTQ kernel on OPT-175B model.
-Considering the benefits gained, the computational overhead is negligible.
+To demonstrate the advantages of low-precision acceleration, we developed a customized CUDA kernel for OWQ and assessed its latency overhead on an A100 GPU.
+First, we decompressed the low-precision matrix into the fp16 format and performed dense GeMV multiplication.
+At this stage, the overhead is identical to that of OPTQ's customized kernel.
+Additionally, we select the activation input channels for these weak columns on-the-fly and use another GeMV kernel specifically for them.
+This approach effectively avoids the issues of irregular memory access. \Cref{table:kernel_overhead} displays the kernel overhead of OWQ 3.01-bit for various model sizes.
+The mixed-process computation adds up to only 3.21\% latency compared to the 3-bit acceleration of the OPTQ kernel on the LLaMA 7B model, and the overhead is generally amortized for larger models.